Amer Al-Najar

 International Conflict Management×

-PhD Candidate · Kennesaw State University
+PhD Researcher · Kennesaw State University

 My work bridges two domains that rarely speak to each other: the nuanced, context-dependent world of international conflict resolution and the structured, parameterized architecture of AI agent systems.